build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 ---
-title: "Building a Multi-Region Disaster Recovery Environment for Amazon AppStream 2.0"
+title: "Building a Multi-Region Disaster Recovery Environment for Amazon AppStream 2.0" Trimmed to accomodate less characters for easier "hook":
-description: "A step by step guide on how to build a multi-Region disaster recovery environment for Amazon AppStream 2.0 using FSLogix CloudCache user profile containerization and replication software."
+A guide on FSLogix CloudCache and replication software for resilience.

 tags:
   - aws
   - disaster-recovery